sumit298/bca-project/README.md

 - Add Formik and Yup for Validation in Login and Register.
 - Threads of chats displayed in Sidebar
 - Linkify html - like clickable urls
 - Optional - voice command feature
+- Verification of User
+- Forget Password
+- User Report

 ## Issues
 - [ ] Add className for Emojis